 Being Transformed in Christ

 Greetings and blessings!
-My name is Brian Narcomey and I am the Native American outreach coordinator and the co-pastor of Restored 2 Life Church of Center of Hope.
+My name is Brian Narcomey and I am the Native American outreach coordinator at the Center of Hope.
 I am writing about being transformed.
 Transformed is exactly what scripture says about an individual who surrenders his/her life to Jesus Christ.